TransmitSecurity/ciam-expressjs-vanilla-samples/webauthn-for-logged-out-users/README.md

 ## Notes

 - You can use the browser's password manager to delete passkeys associated with this page.
-For example in Chrome, the auto-fill list will contain a "Manage passwords and Passkeys" section.
+For example in Chrome, the autofill list will contain a "Manage passwords and Passkeys" section.